How to filter on a pivot table

 8. If your pivot table contains date values, you can filter the data by specific dates or date ranges.
 This is useful when you want to analyze data within a certain time frame.

-See also How far from london to canterbury
+See also How to calibrate a pipette

 By using these filtering methods, you can easily extract the information you need from your pivot table and gain valuable insights from your data.